CAAREN-engineering/checkmaxprefix/README.md

 Requirements:
  1. Juniper PyEz module
- 1. netconf private key
+ 1. router with netconf over ssh enabled
+ 1. user needs read privileges to the configuration

-** You will need to edit the script to enter the router IP and credentials:
+_You will need to edit the script to enter the router IP and credentials in function `GetConfig`:_

 ```
 # ***************************************